8 Early Warning Signs of Hearing Loss

 Early Warning Signs of Hearing Loss

-This situation is especially common in louder public settings, like a crowded restaurant.
-Background noise can make it difficult for those with hearing loss to follow the conversation.
+This situation is especially common in louder public settings, like a crowded restaurants.
+Background noise can make it difficult for people with hearing loss to follow conversations.
 You may even find yourself avoiding going out with others if you know it’ll be a noisy environment.
-Avoiding these social situations is an example of how hearing loss can extend beyond just having trouble hearing, demonstrating why treatment is so important.
+Avoiding these social situations is an example of how hearing loss can extend beyond difficulty hearing.
+That’s why treatment is so important.

-Even in situations where background noise is minimal, hearing loss can make conversations difficult by muffling the speaker’s voice or making it sound like they are mumbling.
+Even in situations where background noise is minimal, hearing loss can muffle a speaker’s voice or make it sound like they are mumbling.
 You may especially have difficulty hearing people when talking on the phone.
 If you find yourself constantly asking them to repeat what they said, or asking them to speak louder, it may be an indication that treatment is needed.

-Similar to the last point, hearing loss can make it especially difficult to hear others when they aren’t speaking directly to you.
+Hearing loss can also make it difficult to hear others when they aren’t speaking to you.
 This could be in a small group, where the speaker is looking around the room, causing you to miss bits of information.
 It could also be that the speaker was in a different room entirely.
 These situations can be frustrating, but identifying them as early warning signs of hearing loss can allow you to get the treatment you need.

 As mentioned above, high-frequency sounds are often affected by hearing loss.
-That not only applies to conversations with others, but also with everyday sounds in your life.
-You likely won’t notice as it’s happening, but hearing birds chirping, the clock ticking, or your turn signal blinking may have become difficult—or even impossible—to hear.
+That not only applies to conversations with others but also with every day sounds too.
+You likely won’t notice as it’s happening.
+Birds chirping, ticking clocks or a turn signal blinking may become difficult to hear.
 This is an early warning sign of hearing loss that shouldn’t be ignored.

-Commonly having to turn the volume of TV, radio, or other device higher
+6. Having to turn the volume of the TV, radio, or other devices higher

 If you’re watching your favorite show, but always seem to have to turn up the volume, it may be due to hearing loss.
 While you may not notice it yourself right away, others likely will.

-If you find yourself wondering “why are my ears ringing,” it may actually be an early warning sign of hearing loss.
-Ringing or buzzing in the ears, known as tinnitus, is an incredibly common condition, and it can have many causes.
+If you find yourself wondering why your ears are ringing, it may be an early warning sign of hearing loss.
+Ringing or buzzing in the ears (tinnitus) is a common condition, and it can have many causes.
 Old age and loud noise exposure are two common causes, both of which are also associated with hearing loss.
-In fact, tinnitus can actually be your brain’s way of adjusting to hearing loss—due to less sounds being picked up by the brain, the ears compensate with ringing.
+Tinnitus can be your brain’s way of adjusting to hearing loss.
+Due to fewer sounds being picked up by the brain, the ears compensate with ringing.